 At the Brussels Summit, Allied Leaders confirm that the next major milestone will be the completion of the core element of NATO BMD Command and Control, to enhance further the planning and execution of BMD operations.
 They also acknowledge that further work will be required to reach Full Operational Capability.

 In the framework of the NATO-Russia Council (NRC), NATO and Russia agree to launch a study to assess possible levels of interoperability among TBMD systems of NATO Allies and Russia.

 An NRC theatre missile defence command post exercise is held in the United States.

 An NRC theatre missile defence command post exercise is held in the Netherlands.

 An NRC theatre missile defence command post exercise is held in Russia.

 An NRC theatre missile defence computer-assisted exercise takes place in Germany.

-First meeting of the NRC Missile Defence Working Group aimed at assessing decisions taken at the 2010 Lisbon Summit and exploring a possible way forward for cooperation on ballistic missile defence.
+First meeting of the NRC Missile Defence Working Group, whose aim is to explore a possible way forward for cooperation on ballistic missile defence.

 NRC Defence Ministers take stock of the work on missile defence since the 2010 Lisbon Summit.